 The ‘In a Good Place’ program opens 9 July and closes 20 August, 2018.
 Program guidelines and the link to the online application form will be available from 9 July.

 Sunsuper's Dreams for a Better World ProgramClosing - 14/09/2018

 Every day, thousands of Australians give up their time to make the world a better place for people and causes close to their hearts.
 Dreams for a Better World was created to help them and the grassroots causes they work so hard to support.

-There are four rounds, and each quarter there’s a different theme.
+There are three rounds in 2018, and each round has a different theme.
 So if you have a dream that fits the criteria, tell them about it and you could be in the running to receive up to $50,000 in grants to help a cause close to your heart.

-Grand Finalists are announced 24 November and People's Choice voting closes 11 December.
+Grand Finalists are normally announced in November and People's Choice voting closes in December.

 The Awesome Foundation is a global community advancing the interest of awesome in the universe, $1000 at a time (usually given out monthly).
 These micro-grants are given on a no-strings-attached basis to people and groups working on awesome projects.

 Every chapter interprets "awesome" for itself.
 As such, awesome projects include initiatives in a wide range of areas including arts, technology, community development, and more.
 Many awesome projects are novel or experimental, and evoke surprise and delight.
 Awesome sometimes challenges and often inspires.
 Applications close the day before monthly meetings, held on the second Tuesday of each month.